 ‘Der- Dirk.
 His name was Dirk.
 Now could you please be quiet?’

-‘OK.
+Taïga nods eagerly and Derek continues, ‘OK.
 The guide unlocked the padlock and preceded Dirk through the door.
-The two of them went through a lot of corridors and stairs, until finally the guide stopped.
-The boy looked around him in the light of the torch, and almost stopped breathing…’
+The two of them went through a lot of corridors and stairs, until finally the guide stopped on top of some steep stairs.

 ‘OMG!
 A predator!’